 - Summer 1 – Buddhism, the fundamentals – The study of basic Buddhist principles and how they are applied to real life situations and practices in preparation for the GCSE.

-- Summer 2 – Christianity, the fundamentals – The study of basic Buddhist principles and how they are applied to real life situations and practices in preparation for the GCSE.
+- Summer 2 – Christianity, the fundamentals – The study of basic Christian principles and how they are applied to real life situations and practices in preparation for the GCSE.

 Throughout Key Stage 3 and 4, the student’s will be given the opportunity to tackle very important issues that often are presented in a biased and partial way.
 This will allow them to develop their own moral compass so that when faced with ethical dilemmas in real-life they are skilled in evaluation and analysis of differing beliefs.